About the Artist

 Beth in her Corning, New York Studio

 Beth primarily paints in watercolor, and her work ranges from contemporary representational work to abstract landscapes and figures.
 Beth has exhibited her work in Corning, NY at the Houghton Gallery at 171 Cedar Arts, The Evelyn Peacock Peeler Gallery at the ARTs Council of the Southern Finger Lakes, at the Arnot Art Museum in Elmira, and in the Palettes of Hammondsport exhibition.
 She has also exhibited in various public venues in upstate New York with the Elmira Regional Arts Society.
-Beth is represented by the Glass Menagerie Gallery in Corning, NY.
+You can find Beth’s artwork for sale at the Glass Menagerie Gallery in Corning, NY.

-Beth is an exhibiting member of the Elmira Regional Arts Society, an artist member of The Arts Council of the Southern Finger Lakes, an associate member of American Women Artists, and an associate member of the Central New York Watercolor Society.
+Beth is an exhibiting member of the Elmira Regional Arts Society, an artist member of The Arts Council of the Southern Finger Lakes, an associate member of American Women Artists.
 Beth is also the founder and an administrator of Urban Sketchers Corning.

 Her watercolor, “80 East” won the coveted Palette Award at the Arnot Art Museum’s Palette exhibition in 2020.
 She also received Honorable Mention awards at Palette exhibitions in 2018 and 2022 for “Jonagold” (watercolor) and “Emerald City” (acrylic), respectively.

-Beth studied painting under artists Bridget Bossart van Otterloo, Wilson Ong, Kenneth Cobb, and Bill Vrscek.
-Beth lives in Corning, NY, with her husband, Mark.
+Beth studied painting under artists Lana Privatera, Bill Vrscek, Mick McAndrews, Bridget Bossart van Otterloo, Wilson Ong, and Kenneth Cobb.